machariamunyi/Legacy-Responsive-Web-Design/README.md

 - [x] Inherit CSS Variables
 - [x] Change a variable for a specific area
 - [x] Use a media query to change a variable

+## Applied Visual Design

+Visual design is a combination of typography, color theory, graphics, animation, page layout, and more to help deliver your unique message.

+In this course, you'll learn how to apply these different elements of visual design to your webpages.

+_25 of 52 challenges completed_

+- [x] Create Visual Balance Using the text-align Property
+- [x] Adjust the Width of an Element Using the width Property
+- [x] Adjust the Height of an Element Using the height Property
+- [x] Use the strong Tag to Make Text Bold
+- [x] Use the u Tag to Underline Text
+- [x] Use the em Tag to Italicize Text
+- [x] Use the s Tag to Strikethrough Text
+- [x] Create a Horizontal Line Using the hr Element
+- [x] Adjust the background-color Property of Text
+- [x] Adjust the Size of a Heading Element Versus a Paragraph Element
+- [x] Add a box-shadow to a Card-like Element
+- [x] Decrease the Opacity of an Element
+- [x] Use the text-transform Property to Make Text Uppercase
+- [x] Set the font-size for Multiple Heading Elements
+- [x] Set the font-weight for Multiple Heading Elements
+- [x] Set the font-size of Paragraph Text
+- [x] Set the line-height of Paragraphs
+- [x] Adjust the Hover State of an Anchor Tag
+- [x] Change an Element's Relative Position
+- [x] Move a Relatively Positioned Element with CSS Offsets
+- [x] Lock an Element to its Parent with Absolute Positioning
+- [x] Lock an Element to the Browser Window with Fixed Positioning
+- [x] Push Elements Left or Right with the float Property
+- [x] Change the Position of Overlapping Elements with the z-index Property
+- [ ] Center an Element Horizontally Using the margin Property
+- [ ] Learn about Complementary Colors
+- [ ] Learn about Tertiary Colors
+- [ ] Adjust the Color of Various Elements to Complementary Colors
+- [ ] Adjust the Hue of a Color
+- [ ] Adjust the Tone of a Color
+- [ ] Create a Gradual CSS Linear Gradient
+- [ ] Use a CSS Linear Gradient to Create a Striped Element
+- [ ] Create Texture by Adding a Subtle Pattern as a Background Image
+- [ ] Use the CSS Transform scale Property to Change the Size of an Element
+- [ ] Use the CSS Transform scale Property to Scale an Element on Hover
+- [ ] Use the CSS Transform Property skewX to Skew an Element Along the X-Axis
+- [ ] Use the CSS Transform Property skewY to Skew an Element Along the Y-Axis
+- [ ] Create a Graphic Using CSS
+- [ ] Create a More Complex Shape Using CSS and HTML
+- [ ] Learn How the CSS @keyframes and animation Properties Work
+- [ ] Use CSS Animation to Change the Hover State of a Button
+- [ ] Modify Fill Mode of an Animation
+- [ ] Create Movement Using CSS Animation
+- [ ] Create Visual Direction by Fading an Element from Left to Right
+- [ ] Animate Elements Continually Using an Infinite Animation Count
+- [ ] Make a CSS Heartbeat using an Infinite Animation Count
+- [ ] Animate Elements at Variable Rates
+- [ ] Animate Multiple Elements at Variable Rates
+- [ ] Change Animation Timing with Keywords
+- [ ] Learn How Bezier Curves Work
+- [ ] Use a Bezier Curve to Move a Graphic
+- [ ] Make Motion More Natural Using a Bezier Curve